n33kos/NEWT/src/README.md

 <a name="new_Matrix_new"></a>

 ### new Matrix()
-A class for matrix calculations
+A class containing matrix math functions

 <a name="Vector4"></a>